dockersamples/newsletter-signup/README.md

  -f .\app\docker-compose.local.yml up -d
 ```

+> This approach uses unencrypted text files instead of secrets, so it's only suitable for dev environments.

 ## Try the App

+If you've deployed the app to a swarm, just browse to the IP address of the swarm host - the web application is mapped to port 80 on the host.

-You'll need the IP address of the `web` container to open the site.
-In PowerShell, this grabs the IP address and launches your browser:
+If you've deployed using compose, you'll need the IP address of the `web` container to open the site.
+In PowerShell, this grabs the IP address of the container and launches your browser:

 ```
 $ip = docker inspect --format '{{ .NetworkSettings.Networks.nat.IPAddress }}' app_web_1
 start "http://$ip"
 ```

+The application functionality is the same however you run it, because the stack and the local compose deployment use the same images and the same [core compose file](app/docker-compose.yml).

-Save your details and you can check the logs of the message handler containers to see the events being consumed and processed.
+Save your details and you can check the logs of the message handler services (or containers) to see the events being consumed and processed.
 You can connect to the SQL Server container from SSMS (using the IP address of the `db` container and the credentials in [db-credentials.env](app/db-credentials.env)), or run a command in the container to see the data:

 ```
 docker exec app_db_1 `